Pulmonary tuberculosis (TB) is a contagious bacterial infection that involves the lungs. It may spread to other organs.

 - Fluid around a lung (pleural effusion)

-- Unusual breath sounds (crackles)
+- Unusual breath sounds in the lungs (crackles)

 Tests that may be ordered include: